U.S. Route 25 in Georgia: Jenkins County

-After continuing to the north-northwest, US 25/SR 67 pass just to the northeast of Paynes Chapel Cemetery and Clifton Cemetery, before they curve to the north-northeast.
-Then, they intersect SR 121, which joins the concurrency.
+After continuing north, US 25/SR 67 pass Paynes Chapel Cemetery and Clifton Cemetery, before they curve northeast.
+They intersect SR 121, which joins the concurrency.
 Approximately 2 mi later, immediately after traveling through Emmalane, they intersect SR 23, which also joins the concurrency.
 At Union Camp Logging Road, the four highways curve to the northeast and cross over the Ogeechee River.
-Just after entering Millen, they begin to curve to the north-northeast and intersect SR 17 Byp.
+Just after entering Millen, they curve north and intersect SR 17 Byp.
 (South Gray Street), which joins the concurrency.
 At an intersection with SR 17 (Winthrope Avenue), SR 17 Byp. ends, and SR 23/SR 67 depart the concurrency to the east.
-Less than 1000 ft before leaving town, US 25/SR 121 curve to the north-northwest.
-On the northern edge of the city limits, they intersect the northern terminus of SR 21.
+Less than 1000 ft before leaving town, US 25/SR 121 curve to the northwest.
+On the northern edge of the city limits, they intersect the SR 21.
 The two highways pass the Magnolia Springs Country Club and travel through the southwestern part of Magnolia Springs State Park, in the community of Lawton.
-On the northwestern edge of the park, they pass Millen Airport and curve back to the north-northeast, passing Magnolia View Lake and travel to the west of Perkins; then they curve once again to the north-northwest and enter Burke County.
+On the northwestern edge of the park, they pass Millen Airport and curve back north, passing Magnolia View Lake and Perkins; they curve once again to the north and enter Burke County.

 Burke County

-The concurrency travels just to the west of Munnerlyn, passing Jenkins Lake, and make a slight westward jog, and curve to a due north routing before curving back to the north-northwest in Idlewood and passing Burke County Airport.
-They intersect the southern terminus of US 25 Byp./SR 121 Byp.
+The concurrency travels west of Munnerlyn, passing Jenkins Lake, makes a slight westward jog, and curves due north before curving back to the northwest in Idlewood and passing Burke County Airport.
+They intersect US 25 Byp./SR 121 Byp.
 (Burke Veterans Parkway).
-The mainline highways turn to the right and curve back to the north-northwest and have an interchange with the bypass route.
-Just before entering Waynesboro the roadway passes to the west of the Burke County campus of Augusta Technical College.
-In town, they curve to the north-northeast and intersect SR 24, which joins the concurrency.
+The mainline highways turn to the right and curve back to the north and have an interchange with the bypass route.
+Just before entering Waynesboro the roadway passes west of the Burke County campus of Augusta Technical College.
+In town, they curve to the north and intersect SR 24, which joins the concurrency.
 The three highways travel to the northwest and pass Burke Medical Center and the Burke County Museum.
 They intersect SR 56/SR 80 (6th Street).
 At this intersection, SR 24 departs the concurrency to the southwest.
 Just past 9th Street, they pass Burkeland Garden.
-About 300 ft past the West 13th Street/Peachtree Street intersection, the concurrency begins to curve to the north-northeast to an intersection with the northern terminus of US 25 Byp./SR 121 Byp.
-The mainline highways turn left and begin curving to the north-northwest and leave town; then, they curve to a nearly due north routing.
+About 300 ft past the West 13th Street/Peachtree Street intersection, the concurrency begins to curve to the north to an intersection with US 25 Byp./SR 121 Byp.
+The mainline highways turn left and begin curving to the northwest and leave town; then, they curve north.
 They cross over Walnut Branch and Brier Creek, before traveling to the west of Stockton Pond.
 Approximately 4 mi later, the highways cross over McBean Creek into Richmond County and the city limits of Augusta.